ejaycoleman/monitoring/README.md

 # Documentation
 ## Frontend File Structure (/frontend/src)
+The overall strucuture consists of components within the src directory, along with other helpers/functionality.
+If a component interacts with the GraphQL backend, it will consist of a ComponentContainer.js and a Component file, link together with an index.js file.
+The component container places either the query result or the mutation trigger in the props of the component, where it can be called as either props.query or props.mutation().
+Redux is used so all the child components have access to data in an overarching state (known at the store).
+Task data (including executions) and user data (including preferences) are stored here, and it allows changes to be reflected across all pages when it changes it once place.

 /actions - used for redux, describes paramaters for reducers
 /gql - the various GraphQL queries and mutations for interacting with the backend
 /InteractiveModal - Used for things such as preference panes